CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![AKS services and ingresses shown with External IP highlighted](media/website2.png "AKS services and ingresses shown with External IP highlighted")

-1. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.
+1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 ## Summary